If you require testing

 Please note that since Brexit, Warringtonfire’s notified body status has moved to our sister company, Element Materials Technology Rotterdam B.V.(ERO) in the Netherlands; meaning that we are still, as a company, able to fulfil your notified body role.

 Following the post-Brexit trade agreement, please contact one of our engaged experts to discuss your test, certification and market requirements such that we can offer a cost effective solution.
-Note that it is highly likely that the current acceptance of CE marked products in Great Britain will end on 30 June 2025, even so, it is critical you contact us in good time to ensure you are prepared for UKCA marking.
+Note: The UK Government has confirmed that CE marking will continue to be accepted in Great Britain beyond 30 June 2025, and no new mandatory date has been set for switching to UKCA marking.
+Nevertheless, we encourage you contact us in good time to ensure you are prepared for UKCA marking.